- M.M., Master of Music, University of North Carolina School of the Arts

 - B.M., Bachelor of Music, University of North Carolina School of the Arts

-Michael Shell is associate professor of music in voice at the Indiana University Jacobs School of Music.
+Michael Shell is associate professor of music in voice at the Indiana University Jacobs School of Music and resident stage director for IU Jacobs School of Music Opera and Ballet Theater.

 His "visionary" and "masterful storytelling" (Opera News) is steadily leading him to be one of the most sought after directors in the United States.
 His "thoughtful and detailed score study" (Opera Today) is shown in character development and relationships onstage as well as the complete visual world he creates.